tasmon/BomberPhone/README.md

 └── about.js      # about page scroll/navigation
 ```

-## Running it

-No build tools required.
-Everything is static.

 **Locally:**
 ```bash
 cd bomberphone
 python3 -m http.server 8000
 ```
 Then open `http://localhost:8000` in a browser.

-**On Cloud Phone:**
-Deploy the `bomberphone/` folder to any static host (GitHub Pages, Netlify, S3, etc.) and register the URL as a Cloud Phone widget.
-Everything is relative, so no path changes are needed.

 ## How to play